 The information on this page covers the most common types of travel and reflects the UK government’s understanding of the rules currently in place.
 Unless otherwise stated, this information is for travellers using a full ‘British Citizen’ passport.

 The authorities in the country or territory you’re travelling to are responsible for setting and enforcing the rules for entry.
 If you’re unclear about any aspect of the entry requirements, or you need further reassurance, you’ll need to contact the embassy, high commission or consulate of the country or territory you’re travelling to.

 You should also consider checking with your transport provider or travel company to make sure your passport and other travel documents meet their requirements.

-British nationals do not need a visa to visit Trinidad and Tobago.
-Visitors are generally given 90 days to remain in the country but extensions can be obtained from the Passport and Immigration Department, 67 Frederick Street, Port of Spain.
+You do not need a visa to visit Trinidad and Tobago as a visitor.
+Visitors are generally given 90 days to remain in the country, but extensions can be obtained from the Passport and Immigration Department, in Port of Spain (Trinidad) and Scarborough (Tobago).

 You must be in possession of a valid return ticket and have sufficient funds for your stay in Trinidad and Tobago.
 Further details on these and other entry requirements can be found on the Government of the Republic of Trinidad and Tobago’s Immigration Division website or by contacting the High Commission of Trinidad and Tobago in London.

 Your passport should be valid for a minimum period of 6 months from the date of entry into Trinidad and Tobago.

 UK Emergency Travel Documents

 UK Emergency Travel Documents are accepted for entry, airside transit and exit from Trinidad and Tobago.

 Yellow fever certificate requirements